 The Brain and Spine Institute is made up of experts in the field of neuroscience in order to bring patients the best healthcare in East Tennessee for a full range of neurological diseases and disorders.

-Blood vessels and nerves coming from the spine or major blood vessels of the body pass through a narrow space near your shoulder and collarbone on the way to the arms.
-Sometimes, there is not enough space for the nerves to pass by or through the collarbone (clavicle) and upper ribs.
+Nerves coming from the spine and major blood vessels of the body pass through a narrow space near your shoulder and collarbone on the way to the arms.
+Sometimes, there is not enough space for the nerves to pass by through the collarbone and upper ribs.

 Pressure may happen if you have: